-341 At the final sampling time point ('t6') bumble bees were not only sampled outside of the colonies 342 by a net, but as well from inside the colony.
-For this analysis we included the few larval samples (n=6)343 which have been obtained from the opened hives.
-We found only marginal differences in community 344 composition among the sampling groups from the final time point (PERMANOVA{t6} : $F{2.35} = 1.93$, p =345 0.042).
-The adults sampled outside of the colony seem to contain larger abundances of Apibacter (RA 346 8.5 %) compared to the adults sampled from inside the colony (RA 2.0 %), while those from inside the 347 colony showed higher abundance of Bifidobacterium (RA 3.8 % vs 0.04 %) (Supplemental figure S 3).
-348 Notably, Schmidhempelia was only detected in four individuals sampled from inside the colony (4 of 349 20), but not in any of the foraging adults sampled outside of the colonies (0 of 97).
-The larval samples 350 differed mainly from the adults as they contained larger relative abundance of Pediococcus (RA 351 16.7 %), which was nearly absent in the adults (RA 0.25 %).
+sampling groups from the final time point (PERMANOVA{t6} $F{2.35}$ = 1.93, p = 0.042).
+The adults sampled outside of the colony seem to contain larger abundances of Apibacter (RA 8.5%) compared to the adults sampled from inside the colony (RA 2.0%), while those from inside the colony showed higher abundance of Bifidobacterium (RA 3.8% vs 0.04%) (Supplementary Figure S2).
+Notably, Schmidhempelia was only detected in four individuals sampled from inside the colony (4 of 20), but not in any of the foraging adults sampled outside of the colonies (0 of 97).
+Similar, also Bombilactobacillus was mainly detected in adults and larvae from inside the colony (RA 0.35%) but was nearly absent in foraging adults (RA 0.01%).
+In contrast, the larval samples differed from the adults as they contained larger relative abundance of Pediococcus (RA 16.7% vs 0.11%), as well as higher abundance of Apilactobacillus (RA 1.01% vs 0.04%).

-352 3.6 Turnover of individual ASVs among Lactobacillaceae.
+3.6 Turnover of individual ASV strains among Lactobacillaceae

-353 Within the bumble bee microbiota, the family of Lactobacillaceae stood out as it contained a 354 much higher ASV diversity compared to other bacterial families.
-We were interested whether these 355 ASVs show a turnover in their abundance over the sampling time points and if only particular ASVs 356 increase in abundance while other might even decrease.
-As we compared all major ASVs to the closest 357 matching type strains (Supplemental figure S 1) we were able to obtain a near species level resolution 358 among Lactobacillus spp.
-This allows us to have a deeper look into the dynamics within the family of 359 Lactobacillaceae from time point 't0' to 't6' (Supplemental figure S 4).
-The observed increase in the 360 genus Lactobacillus was mainly due to an increase in ASV7 related to Lactobacillus apis (glm: t =361 4.56, p < 0.001) as well as ASV5 and ASV26 related to L. panisapium (ASV5, glm: t = 3.24, p < 0.005; ASV26, glm: t = 2.31, p = 0.051).
-While those ASVs related to L. bombicola showed a more variable 362 363 abundance over time with no clear trend for an increase (ASV3, glm: t = -1.06, p = 0.435; ASV4, glm: 364 t = 1.12, p = 0.435).
-Hence, the increase within the genus Lactobacillus is highly strain specific and 365 only some ASVs within this group show a similar temporal trend, while others have a more erratic 366 occurrence pattern (Supplemental figure S 4).
-Even on ASV level Xylocopilactobacillus cf. (ASV6, 367 glm: t = 4.30, p < 0.001) shows a significant increase over time and reaches up to 5.9 % RA in the final 368 sampling time point.
-Other low abundant groups like Bombilactobacillus (ASV64, glm: t = 0.18, p =369 0.854) or Fructobacillus (ASV55, glm: t = -0.32, p = 0.846) indicated no significant change.
+Within the bumble bee microbiota, the family of Lactobacillaceae stood out as it contained a much higher ASV diversity compared to other bacterial families.
+We were interested whether these ASVs show a turnover in their abundance over the sampling time points and if only particular strains increase in abundance while other might even decrease.
+As we compared all major ASVs to the closest matching type strains (Supplementary Figure S1) we were able to obtain a near species level resolution among Lactobacillus spp.
+This allows us to have a deeper look into the dynamics within the family of Lactobacillaceae from time point 't0' to 't6' (Supplementary Figure S4).
+The observed increase in the genus Lactobacillus was mainly due to an increase in ASV7 related to Lactobacillus apis (glm: t = 4.56, p < 0.001) as well as ASV5 and ASV26 related to L. panisapium (ASV5, glm: t = 3.24, p < 0.005; ASV26, glm: t = 2.31, p = 0.051).
+While those ASVs related to L. bombicola showed a more variable abundance over time with no clear trend for an increase (ASV3, glm: t = -1.06, p = 0.435; ASV4, glm: t = 1.12, p = 0.435).
+Hence, the temporal change within the genus Lactobacillus is highly strain specific and only some ASVs within this group show an increase, while others have a more erratic occurrence pattern (Supplementary Figure S4).
+Even on ASV level Xylocopilactobacillus cf. (ASV6, glm: t = 4.30, p < 0.001) shows a significant increase over time and reaches a relative abundance of up to 5.9% in the final sampling time point.
+Other low abundant groups like Bombilactobacillus (ASV64, glm: t = 0.18, p > 0.85) or Fructobacillus (ASV55, glm: t = -0.32, p > 0.84) indicated no significant change.